open-AIMS/NEC-estimation/README.md

     out <- modify_jagsMANEC(out, drop.models = "NECHormesis")

 Now we can use the extract\_ECx function to get EC10 and EC50 values.
-We can do this using our all model set, because it is valud to use NEC models for estimating ECx.
+We can do this using our all model set, because it is valud to use *NEC* models for estimating *ECx*.

     load(file = "out_temp.RData")
     ECx10 <- extract_ECx(out, ECx.val = 10)